8 Tips for Reading Your Health Insurance Policy

 A health insurance policy will include instructions on how to appeal a denial of coverage or any other decision your health insurance company makes.

 Reading a health insurance policy can be like learning a foreign language.
-However, your policy will likely have a glossary of terms typically at the end of the policy that you can refer to so you don't feel so left in the dark.
+However, your policy will likely have a glossary of terms typically at the end of the policy that you can refer to so you don’t feel so left in the dark.
+Our licensed insurance agents can help walk you through in finding the most affordable insurance rates.